How to build a job-winning administrative cover letter

 To the [Company Name] Hiring Manager

-3. Write an attention-grabbing cover letter introduction
+3. Write an attention-grabbing introduction for your administrative cover letter

 The first paragraph of your cover letter is arguably the most important, as this is where you will highlight your best attributes to grab the reader’s attention and compel them to read further.